 Noor

-Amber glow of clinic entrance.
+The amber glow of a clinic entrance.
 Antiseptic and cooking oil.
-Handwritten protocols.
+Handwritten protocol notes in precise engineer's script.

-Click of processing transitions.
-Memorial Wall names scrolling.
+The click of processing allocation transitions.
+The Memorial Wall's names scrolling.
 A child's voice asking why the world stops.

 Connected To